 To give credit where credit is due, however, Lenovo does place an anti-glare coating on the screen.
 Because this coating minimises reflections, it is the ideal choice for a sub-HD media machine, provided that images on the screen can be viewed from the appropriate angle.

 The Lenovo IdeaPad 330 15 AMD features a chiclet keyboard with a non-backlit 6-row layout, neatly spaced keys, and a solid feel.
 The keyboard is not illuminated.
 The arrow keys are in a convenient location, and the presence of a number pad on the right is a welcome addition.
 The individual keys have a limited travel distance, and once they reach their pressure point, it is immediately apparent.
 You can rapidly navigate using the keyboard, and even if you type quickly, you won’t have any problems with the keys.

 The touchpad is made out of the same material as the rest of the gadget, and it has the same colour.
 It leans ever-so-slightly to the left, yet it’s well suited for taking input via gesture control.
-Through the settings menu of the pad, each touchpad gesture can be customised to the user’s specific preferences.
+Through the settings menu of the pad, each touchpad gesture can be customised to the user’s and operating system’s specific preferences.
 It has a good response time to gestures in Windows 10 and accurately registers physical inputs.

 Ports As Well as Storage

 The specifications of the Lenovo Ideapad 330 are rounded off by its excellent I/O port options.
 Even more unusual for low-cost laptops is the inclusion of a Type-C port, which can be found on this one.
 In total, there is an HDMI port, an SD slot, as well as two USB 3.0 ports and one USB 3.0 Type-C port.
 It is possible to transfer media to SD cards and the SD card is a good technique to enhance the storage capacity of the device.